zaksabeast/PokemonRNGGuides/guides/sm/en/stationary.md

 ```
 For gift Pokemon, Synchronize has a 100% chance of having the Pokemon obtained be the same nature as the lead Pokemon with Synchronize.
 If you are aiming for a specific nature, having a Pokemon with Synchronize in the first slot of your party will greatly improve your chances of finding target frames since every frame will have the nature you are wanting.

-The gift Eevee egg is an exception and Synchronize has no effect on its nature.
+The gift Eevee egg and the move Pikachu gift are exceptions.
+Synchronize has no effect on their natures.
 ```

 ## Regarding Timeline and NPCs